 Central Garden & Pet is happy to help with both pets and pests.
-The company is among the largest US producers and distributors of lawn, garden, and pet supplies, providing its products to pet supplies retailers, home improvement centers, nurseries, and mass merchandisers.
-It holds approximately 40 manufacturing plants and another 30 distribution centers throughout the US; it also has sales offices in the UK.
+The company is among the largest US producers and distributors of lawn, garden, and pet supplies, providing its products to pet supplies retailers, home improvement centers, nurseries, and mass merchandisers (Wal-Mart is its largest customer).
+It operates 31 manufacturing plants and about 30 distribution centers throughout the US; it also has sales offices in the UK.
 Central Garden & Pet's proprietary brand lines include AMDRO fire ant bait, Four Paws animal products, Kaytee bird seed, Nylabone dog chews, Norcal pottery, Pennington grass seed and bird seed products, and TFH pet books.
-Chairman and CEO William Brown controls 54% of the company's voting rights.
+Chairman William Brown controls the company.

 The company operates through two reportable segments: Pet and Garden.